Emulate Default Scope with Around Filter and Scoping

 end

-model being “globally” scoped before running the rest
+This results in the Post model being “globally” scoped before running the rest

 will apply to all subclassed controllers.
 (Worth noting is that where(draft: